 The EP Act and EPBC Act provides for several opportunities throughout the process for public engagement and submissions (as outlined above), via the WA EPA’s consultation hub and the Australian Government’s EPBC Act Public Portal.

-In addition, Westport will also be communicating with community throughout the process and providing ongoing opportunities for engagement and feedback.
+In addition, Westport will also be communicating with the community throughout the process and providing ongoing opportunities for engagement and feedback.

 At the completion of the assessment process, the EPA will publish its assessment report and provide copies to the WA and Australian ministers.
-Anyone can lodge an appeal on the EPA’s report within 14 days of publication.
+Anyone can lodge an appeal on the EPA’s report within 21 days of publication.